 A student can repeat one to two courses per semester depending on the number of courses the student is taking.
 A student can only repeat the same course twice.
 Any student who fails the same course two times will be academically dismissed from the PN program.
-Maximum Time Frame: Students are only allowed to attempt 1.5 times the number of clock hours for the program; student must pay same price for any repeated course.
+Maximum Time Frame: Students are only allowed to attempt 1.5 times the number of clock hours for the program; students must pay the same price for any repeated course.